jeromecoupe/video-player/README.md

 ### Mandatory parameters

+- a link and an image are required as content for the component to work
-- `data-iframe-src`: the `src` of the iframe that is going to replace the link and image.
+- `data-iframe-src`: the `src` of the generated `iframe` that is going to replace the link and image.

 ### Optional parameters